Have you ever walked into a lighting store and thought OMG?

 My favourite is the small 32cm diameter pendant.
 It’s the perfect centre-piece to any restrained minimal interior, either singly or in a small group.
 It reminds me of the classic mid-century Danish lighting produced by Louis Poulsen, but with a modern twist.

 I love this unusual wall light.
 It appears to float away from the wall, but look closely.
 It’s actually a dimpled ceramic dome mounted onto an almost invisible glass back.

 The light source is hidden behind the dome, which bounces it through the glass back and onto the wall.
 This creates a wonderfully diffuse illumination.
 At 22cm diameter it’s large enough to light a whole room but small enough to be discrete.
 It can also be used as a ceiling light.
 Colours include azure blue, terracotta, green, and my favourite, grey (pictured).

 The perfect light for a pared-back utilitarian interior.

 Just like a theatrical production, lighting is an art form.
 Done properly, it creates sophisticated ambience, and works so well you hardly notice it.

 This is our edit of the very best from Milan Design Week.

-Get more design inspiration in your free insiders guide '10 Secrets to Effortless Interior Design', it's just a couple of clicks.
+Download our free insiders guide '10 Secrets to Effortless Interior Design', just enter your email below.